-A low percentage implies that a company is not heavily dependent on borrowed capital and primarily functions on owner’s capital.
-However, it is essential to understand which percentage qualifies as healthy depends on the respective industry.
+A low percentage implies that a company is not heavily dependent on borrowed capital and primarily functions on the owner’s capital.
+However, it is essential to understand which percentage qualifies as healthy depending on the respective industry.

-Examples of non-current liabilities are – debentures, mortgage loan, deferred tax payable, bonds, derivative liabilities, etc.
+Examples of non-current liabilities are – debentures, mortgage loans, deferred tax payable, bonds, derivative liabilities, etc.